BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

     * shall not both be present in the same call

  #### `caf_put`
-  * **Description**: This procedure assigns to a coarray.
+  * **Description**: This procedure assigns to a coarray, when both sides of the assignment are contiguous.
 The compiler shall call this procedure when there is a coarray reference that is a `coindexed-object`.
 The compiler shall not (REMOVE_NOTE: need to?) call this procedure when the coarray reference is not a `coindexed-object`.
 This procedure blocks on local completion.
 (REMOVE_NOTE: eventually would like a caf_put that doesn't block on local completion).
   * **Procedure Interface**:
     ```
-     ! both sides are contiguous
      subroutine caf_put(coarray_handle, coindices, value, element_storage_size, first_element_addr, team, team_number, stat)
        implicit none
        type(caf_co_handle_t), intent(in) :: coarray_handle